We asked David to sit down for a no-holds barred interview with himself.

 But who does that?
 And does explaining a punchline somehow allow it to go back in time and kill the joke, a kind of Titter Terminator?
 (Or, to be more current, a Laugh Looper.)

-The idea behind “Understanding Comedy: The Rules” (not to mention “Funny: The Book / Everything You Always Wanted To Know About Comedy” which, as long as you brought it up, is available at the Writers Store and fine bookstores everywhere, though none as fine as the Writers Store) is that people study art and music and dance and sculpture and macrame, but for some reason comedy’s seen as off-limits.
+The idea behind “Understanding Comedy: The Rules” (not to mention “Funny: The Book / Everything You Always Wanted To Know About Comedy” which, as long as you brought it up, is available at fine bookstores everywhere) is that people study art and music and dance and sculpture and macrame, but for some reason comedy’s seen as off-limits.

 Why should comedy be the one art form that suffers from analysis?
 Doesn’t it make sense that knowing more about how comedy works will help you do it better?